 3.2 Start accelerating your bat with your biceps (brushing up)

 3.3 Start transferring your weight from the right leg to the left leg.

 3.4 When brushing the ball up, your bat’s angle should be almost vertical (10-15 degree with average)

 4.1 your bat’s height should be around forehead level and slightly across the middle of your body.

-4.2 your weight and body should be now balanced between left and right.
+4.2 Balance your body weight between left and right.

 Tips: The main power of your loop should come from your leg, not your shoulder or arm.